Willmore obstacle problems under Dirichlet boundary conditions: An obstacle problem for surfaces of revolution

 In order to show regularity we follow the strategy in Section \ref{subsection:2.1}.
 The formula for the first variation of $W^h(u)$ is derived in \cite[formula (A.1)]{DDG} as follows:

 for all $\varphi \in H^2_0(0,1)$.
 Let $u$ be a minimiser of $W^h(\cdot)$ in the admissible set $N_\alpha(\psi)$.
 Then $u$ satisfies the variational inequality:

 One may in particular choose $v=u-\varphi$ with $\varphi \in H^2_0(0,1)$ and $\varphi\ge 0$ small enough because we push any admissible function \emph{below} the obstacle.
-This means that the minimiser $u$ is here a \emph{subsolution} of the Willmore equation, i.e.
+This means that the minimiser $u$ is here a \emph{subsolution} of the hyperbolic elastica equation, i.e.

 This shows that $-\left( W^h \right)'(u)$ is a nonnegative distribution on $C^\infty_{\rm c}(-1,1)$ and hence even on $C^0_{\rm c}(-1,1)$, cf. Section~\ref{subsection:2.3} or \cite[Lemma 37.2]{Tartar}.
-Hence, combining \eqref{eq:3.20} with the Riesz representation theorem, we find a nonnegative Radon measure $\mu$ such that
+Hence, combining \eqref{eq:3.19} with the Riesz representation theorem, we find a nonnegative Radon measure $\mu$ such that

 for all $\varphi \in C^\infty_{\rm c}(-1,1)$.
 We define $\mathcal{N} \subset (-1,1)$ by